RAVE FabriCARE is not a “value priced” or “competitively priced” cleaner.

 Low to moderate prices in the metro Phoenix area would be $10.00 to $25.00 for a 2 piece suit (dry cleaning), $5.00 to $12.50 for a trouser/slacks (dry cleaned) and $2.50 to $10.00 for a dress shirt (laundered).

-The Four Seasons and The Ritz Carlton cannot consistently provide a first class hotel room for the price of a Sheraton or Holiday Inn while maintaining their existing quality standards.
+The Four Seasons or The Ritz Carlton cannot consistently provide a first class hotel room for the price of a Sheraton or Holiday Inn while maintaining their existing quality standards.

-Morton’s and Ruth’s Chris cannot consistently serve a prime quality steak for the price of a Sizzler or Lone Star while maintaining their existing quality standards.
+Morton’s or Ruth’s Chris cannot consistently serve a prime quality steak for the price of a Sizzler or Lone Star while maintaining their existing quality standards.

-And BMW and Mercedes won’t ever be able to deliver a vehicle for the price of a Kia while maintaining their existing quality standards.
+And Mercedes or BMW won’t ever be able to deliver a vehicle for the price of a Kia or Hyundai while maintaining their existing quality standards.

 True quality cleaning is no different.